Elizabeth A. Hodder

 I have practised as a Solicitor in Bury St. Edmunds since I qualified in 1984.

-I currently act as Trustee of Meningioma UK, a registered charity providing support and information for people with a rare form of brain tumour.
+- Trustee of Meningioma UK (a registered charity providing support and information for people with a rare form of brain tumour)

-In my spare time, I enjoy many sports and activities, including cycling, tennis, gym, walking, and my allotment.
+In my rather scant spare time I enjoy many sports and activities including going to the gym; pilates; tennis; cycling; walking; looking after my allotment.

 ‘Made me feel at ease, confident and able to achieve what I set out to do.’